AbdulrahmanOtb/Loan-Asset-Management-System/README.md

 - **Translation_list.py**: Contains translation data and functions.
 - **Data_operations.py**: Contains data operation classes and methods.
 - **Data_modeling.py**: Contains database models and schema definitions.
-- **There is many python files to handle the operations like add,return,edit, and UI files designed by PyQt**
+- **There is many python files to handle the operations in the windows like add,return,edit, and UI files designed by PyQt**

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.